Fisk-University/Rosenwald-Portal-Documentation/Start-Here: Step-by-Step Tutorials/Configure Theme & Modules/zipimport-install/tutorial.md

 #### You can also use SSH to clone a module directly from that module's git repository.
 Do this only if you are comfortable with git, GitHub, and working with SSH.

-## Install Composer Dependencies
+## Installation
+- Add the zip to the Omeka-S modules folder and unzip it.
+- Rename the unzipped folder to "ZipImport" if it's not already named as such.
-Open a terminal and navigate into the unzipped ZipImport folder:
+- Open a terminal, navigate to the "ZipImport" folder, and run `composer install`.

-bash
-Copy code
-cd /path/to/omeka-s/modules/ZipImport
-composer install
-⚠️ You may need to use sudo depending on your permissions.
+** Sudo or appropriate permissions may be necessary **

-## Update PHP Settings
+## Update php.ini
-- Find your php.ini file with the php -r "phpinfo();" | grep php.ini command, or with an info.php page using <?php phpinfo(); ?>
+- Find your php.ini file with the `php -r "phpinfo();" | grep php.ini` command, or with an info.php page using `<?php phpinfo(); ?>`
 - Adjust the following fields:
 ```
 upload_max_filesize = 1000M
 max_file_uploads = 100
 post_max_size = 1000M
 ```
-- Restart your server with service apache2 restart or the relevant command.
+- Restart your server with `service apache2 restart` or the relevant command.
-- Restart php with systemctl restart php or the relevant command.
+- Restart php with `systemctl restart php` or the relevant command.

-## Verify PHP Limits in Omeka S
+## Check PHP Limits
 - In the Omeka-S Dashboard, click "System Information" in the lower right to ensure PHP limits are updated.

 # Installing the Module in Omeka S